Apply for Aadhar Card Online or Offline – A Detailed Guide To Make Aadhar Card Registrations Easy…

 For the Aadhar Card Online Registration, there are few things to keep in mind.
 Simply refer the steps below to get your Aadhar Card Online.

-Step 2 – Select your Enrolment Center from the Appointments UIDAI Portal:
+Step 1 – Select your Enrolment Center from UIDAI Portal:

 Do Note: In NPR States the process of Aadhar Card application is slightly slow as compared to UIDAI states where everything is done in more systematic and time bound manner.

-Step 3 – Get the Appointment and Visit the Enrolment Centre for Bio-metrics and Further Aadhar Card Application Process:
+Step 3: Visit the Enrolment Centre for Bio-metrics and Form Submission process:

 - Once located, visit the enrollment centre with one of the eighteen (PoI) Proof of Identity & one of the thirty three (33) Proof of Address (PoA) documents in original: